rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Declaring properties

 Properties can be mutable, using the `var` keyword, or read-only, using the `val` keyword.
-You can declare them outside a class, interface, or object in a `.kt` file:
+You can declare them as a top-level property in a `.kt` file.
+Think of a top-level property as a global variable that belongs to a package:

 ```kotlin
 // File: Constants.kt